EzeBernardine/100daysofcode/100daysR1/README.md

 This makes all the write up of the page have the same base margin. ie, the content will be positined at the same baseline  of the cotainer

 # align-content
-The CSS align-content property sets how the browser distributes space between and around content items along the cross-axis(horizontal) of a flexbox container, and the main-axis of a grid container.
+The CSS align-content property sets how the browser distributes space between and around content items along the cross-axis(vertically) of a flexbox container, and the main-axis of a grid container.
 @!Always be used along side with flex-wrap: wrap!@
 1. flex-start
 2. flex-end: